35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 NHG also had planning permission for the First Development Site (FDS), also now almost finished, but most of this was taken over by [Southwark Council in 2018](https://www.35percent.org/posts/2020-07-09-aylesbury-estate-fds-variation/).
 Both Plot 18 and the FDS come several years after the fully completed sites Site 1a and Site 7, both built by L&Q.

 NHG's Planning Statement Addendum for Phase 2B has details of the amount of social rented housing each stage of the regeneration will provide.
-From this we can see that most of the social housing so far has been provided by L&Q and Southwark Council.
+From this and from a FDS planning document, we can see that most of the social housing so far has been provided by L&Q and Southwark Council.

 L&Q have provided 148 homes on the Early Phases.
 Southwark has pledged to deliver 581 council homes on the FDS; this equals all the housing (private, intermediate and social-rented) on FDS sites A & B, acquired in 2018.
 This is not noted in the Strategy, which just gives the figure of 301 social rented units.
 Nonetheless this far outstrips NHG's contribution, which is just **79 social rented homes** - twenty-three on Plot 18, 56 on FDS C.